kumbulanit/t-sql/tech company/untitled/Module 5/Lesson2_Filtering_Data_with_Predicates.md

 FROM Employees
 WHERE Title LIKE '%Manager%'
    OR Title LIKE '%Director%'
-   OR Salary > 90000;
+   OR BaseSalary > 90000;

 -- Complex combinations with parentheses
-SELECT FirstName, LastName, Salary, DepartmentID
+SELECT FirstName, LastName, BaseSalary, DepartmentID FROM Employees
-FROM Employees
-WHERE (Salary > 80000 OR Title LIKE '%Senior%')
-  AND DepartmentID IN (1, 2, 3)
+WHERE (BaseSalary > 80000 OR Title LIKE '%Senior%') AND DepartmentID IN (1, 2, 3)
   AND HireDate >= '2019-01-01';
 ```